 What is a Roth IRA?

 The Roth IRA was created by the late Senator Roth of Delaware in 1997.
 It is an after-tax IRA, which, unlike a traditional IRA, does not offer an immediate tax deduction to the IRA holder for making Roth contributions.
-However, if the Roth has been opened at least five years and you are over the age of 59 ½, then all Roth distributions are tax free.
+However, if the Roth has been open at least five years and you are over the age of 59 ½, then all Roth distributions are tax-free.
 In addition, there are no required minimum distributions for Roth IRAs so you can let it grow unhindered.

 Roth IRA Eligibility